RobertoCaroca/PacMan-Factory-Exercise/README.md

 ___
 #### License information

-<a href="https://github.com/EliHeuman/PacMen-Factory-Exercise/blob/master/License.txt">The MIT License (MIT)</a>

 This project is licensed under the MIT License.
 The MIT License is a permissive open-source license that allows for free use, copying, modification, and distribution of the software, as long as the license and copyright notice are included.
-See the LICENSE file for more information.
+See the <a href="https://en.wikipedia.org/wiki/MIT_License">The MIT License (MIT)</a> file for more information.